Thursday, December 22, 2011

 • I also quit wearing the heel lift shims.

-• I am also using the eliptical trainer and bicycle.
+• I am also using the eliptical trainer and 1 hour on the bicycle outside once a week.

 10 weeks post op - I am pleased with my self prescribed aggressive rehab.
 I go to the gym 4 days a week.
 I am also doing about 1 hour on my road bike 2-3 days a week.
 Riding hurts quite a bit and I cant go very fast or very far.
 I mostly sit and spin, but can do a tiny bit out of the saddle.
 I am trying to shake the limp in my walk, hope to be done with that by 12 weeks.
 Some doctor friends have advised me not to worry about pushing that very much because it is the eccentric contraction: the motion that broke the tendon to begin with.
 Pushing off from dorsilflexion.
 General dorsiflexion is quite good, but still not 100%.
 I can touch my knee to the wall when my toes are 4" from the wall.